 Bicycle Regulation Sections

-A voluntary free registration program is offered to all students, faculty, staff and the general public by the University Parking and Transportation Department.
+A voluntary free registration program is offered to all University students, faculty and staff.
 Registration offers the following advantages:

 1) Assists in the identification of lost or stolen bicycles;